How Much Does It Cost to Start a Beauty Supply Store in South Dakota?

 How South Dakota Compares to Neighboring States

-South Dakota is close to the national average for Beauty Supply Store startup costs, with a cost-of-living index of 97.1.
-Compared to neighboring North Dakota ($99,000 median startup cost), South Dakota offers lower costs for a Beauty Supply Store.
+South Dakota is one of the more affordable states for launching a Beauty Supply Store, with a cost-of-living index of 91.8 (national average is 100).
+Compared to neighboring North Dakota ($82,000 median startup cost), South Dakota has higher costs for a Beauty Supply Store.

 Common Mistakes to Avoid